sbtourist/nimrod/README.md

 Here is a more in-depth explanation:

 * type: currently, only the *disk* implementation is supported (the old *memory* implementation isn't supported anymore).
+* path: the directory where the Nimrod database will be created/read.
+The database will be located in a directory named nimrod-data under the given path; if no path is provided, it will be created in the same directory where the Nimrod process is run.
 * "cache.results" (quoting is mandatory): how many metric values are cached in memory by a single query to the time-series history; if the query exceeds that value, the results will be moved to disk and the query will be slower.
 * "defrag.limit" (quoting is mandatory): percentage of wasted disk space after which defrag is executed.